wp-plugins/3d-viewer-configurator/readme.txt

 == Changelog ==

+= 1.7.2 =
+Updated readme, see below.

+<b style="color: red;">Important Note for the people
+having a previous version installed:</b>
+Please manually backup the folder <code>"data"</code> located in
+<code>".../wp-content/plugins/3d-viewer-configurator/"</code>
+before auto-upgrading.
+After the upgrade, restore the contents of <code>"data"</code>
+back to the original position.

+Starting from release 1.7.2, this manual backup is no longer necessary during auto-upgrade.

 = 1.7.1 =
 Important bugfix release:
 - Fixed automatic deletion of configuration data when using Wordpress' plugin auto-upgrade function.